 All of these can be reset freely until level 20, so you can get a good idea of what each one does and how they affect the weapons you like to use.
-However, after 20, it will cost gold and it does increase each time.
+However, after level 20 it will cost gold and it increases each time.

 10:53 – Combat

-So it’s important to be able to time enemy attacks and not just spam attacks because you’ll be punished pretty quickly for doing so.
-Now don’t get this confused, it’s not Dark Souls or some level of insanity where each fight feels like a boss battle.
-But it is definitely more interactive than World of Warcraft, where you can jump an enemy and nuke them down with a quick rotation.
+So, it’s important to be able to time enemy attacks and not just spam them because you’ll be punished pretty quickly for doing so.
+Now, get confused.
+This isn’t Dark Souls or some level of insanity where each fight feels like a boss battle.
+But it is definitely more interactive than World of Warcraft, where you can jump an enemy and nuke them to oblivion with a quick rotation.

-New world features a classless system where you class is defined by what type of armor and weapons you are using.
-If you want to play a quick, rogue-like character, then wear light armor and use a hatchet, or rapier along with a bow.
+New World features a classless system where your class is defined by what type of armor and weapons you’re using.
+If you want to play a quick, rogue-like character, then wear light armor and use a hatchet or rapier along with a bow.
 If you want to be the tank of the party, then wear heavy gear and use a sword and shield along with a great axe.
 There are tons of different ways to build your characters by equipping different gear for different strengths and weaknesses.

-New World offers a mastery system for weapons that give players two skill trees per weapon to invest points into each time they level up their proficiency with that weapon type.
+New World offers a mastery system for weapons that give players two skill trees per weapon to invest points into.
 These trees are typically split into two playstyles, some are split between PvP and PvE, others are split between dealing damage or healing.
-You can split your points between these two trees or decide to go all in on one or the other.
+You can split your points between these two trees or decide to go all-in on one or the other.
 At the end of the day, these define how your character uses that weapon.
 One plus here is that each of these weapon trees can be reset until level 20, giving you enough time to experiment and find a pair that you really like.